Laura devastated a narrow path north of the Gulf Coast, sparing some population centers

 The storm arrived in darkness, and the daylight on Thursday illuminated just how bad it was.

 Laura blew out windows in one of the only high-rises in Lake Charles, a city of 78,000, and the green glass scattered across surrounding streets.
-Power lines lay on the ground and streets remained impassable due to debris and flooding.
+Power lines lay on the ground and streets remained impassable because of debris and flooding.

 On Ryan Street, a restaurant and bar hub, windows on many buildings had been shattered.
 Part of the roof peeled off a nearby casino.
 A large antenna at a local television station was crunched and mangled.

-“Wow, it’s twisted like it’s a piece of paper,” said Lawanda Levy, 45, as she surveyed the damage.
+“Wow, it’s twisted like it’s a piece of paper,” Lawanda Levy, 45, said as she surveyed the damage.

 In the town of Sulphur, La., gas station canopies lay toppled or shredded.
 Tractor-trailers sat overturned both on the highway and in parking lots.
 Restaurants were missing their windows, and roof after roof had suffered serious damage.